Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Causal Validation: Data Influence on Mechanistic Emergence

 \subsection{Experimental Setup}

-\paragraph{Models and Target Units.} We conduct our experiments on the first four sizes of the Pythia suite~(14M, 31M, 70M, 160M) and analyze two well-studied interpretable units: Induction Heads and Previous Token Heads.
+\paragraph{Models and Target Units.} We conduct our experiments on the first four sizes of the Pythia suite~(14M, 31M, 70M, 160M) and analyze two well-studied interpretable units: \textit{induction heads} and \textit{previous token heads}.
 Due to computational constraints, computing influence scores across the entire pre-training corpus is infeasible.
 Instead, we dedicate our attribution analysis to a critical developmental window $[t_{\text{start}}, t_{\text{end}}]$ that encompasses the emergence of these heads~(detailed in Appendix~\ref{app:prefix matching score}).
 Within this window, we use the full sequence of training data without sampling; this approach ensures we capture sparse yet pivotal training examples that may be essential for triggering mechanistic emergence, which stochastic sampling might otherwise omit.
-The specifications of $(\mu, \pi, f_\text{probe})$ for these heads are provided in \cref{tab:mechanism_instantiation_app}~(Appendix~\ref{app:mechanism_instantiation}).

 \paragraph{Causal Validation.} Although influence scores provide a theoretical proxy for data importance, they do not inherently imply causality.
-To rigorously establish the causal link, we perform bidirectional experiments via counterfactual retraining to evaluate both the \textbf{sufficiency and necessity} of the identified samples.
-Specifically, we conduct two intervention experiment: \textbf{1) Data Augmentation:} high influence samples~($\le 10\%$ of all samples) are duplicated and inserted in specific training step; \textbf{2) Data Deletion:} the gradients of high influence samples are masked during training.
+To rigorously establish the causal link, we perform bidirectional experiments via counterfactual retraining to evaluate both the \textit{sufficiency} and \textit{necessity} of the identified samples.
+Specifically, we conduct two intervention experiments: 1) Data Augmentation: high influence samples~($\le 10\%$ of all samples) are duplicated and inserted at specific training steps; 2) Data Deletion: the gradients of high influence samples are masked during training.
 These experiments are localized within the $[t_{\text{start}}, t_{\text{end}}]$ window—either from scratch or continued from official checkpoints.
 To ensure reproducibility, all configurations, including hyperparameters, data sequencing, and random seeds, strictly adhere to the original Pythia repository.
 Detailed experimental configurations are provided in Appendix~\ref{app:training_details}.